ilnicki/passport-jwt-async/README.md

 If the supplied extractors don't meet your needs you can easily provide your own callback.
-For example, if you are using the cookie-parser middleware and want to extract the JWT in a cookie you could use the following function as the argument to the jwtFromRequest option:
+For example, if you are using the cookie-parser middleware and want to extract the JWT in a cookie you could use the following function as the argument to the extractToken option:

 ```js
 const cookieExtractor = function(req) {